Getting the Most from the Mission Explorer

 - Finding Signal Source materials - Find the systems with a specific BGS pattern

-- Completing Source and Return Missions - Commodity searches
+- Completing Source and Return Missions - Route Optimiser commodity searches

 Let's start with the Commodity Search tab on the Mission Explorer window.
 The top line of this window displays the current system name, your ship, it's landing pad size, your cargo capacity and the jump range (unlaiden).
 If this is empty it's because Cougar Display hasn't yet received a loadout event from Elite Dangerous; this event is generated when you load your current commander in Elite.